 3. Improved Sleep Quality

 Stress and anxiety often lead to poor sleep.
 Many people with insomnia also experience mental health issues like depression or anxiety.
-Practising mindfulness can lead to better sleep, which in turn improves energy and focus during the day.
+Practicing mindfulness can lead to better sleep, which in turn improves energy and focus during the day.

 Research shows that mindfulness can ease insomnia symptoms and sleep disturbances.
 Even two latest studies suggest that It might even reduce nightmares and night terrors.
 This could be because mindfulness helps the brain relax and stop looking for threats, making it easier to fall asleep.